GauCenaDX/OdeToFood/README.md

 We know we want to store restaurant information, so let's go into the OdeToFood.Data project and add a new class called OdeToFoodDbContext.
 This class should inherit from an Entity Framework class named DbContext.

 Add a public property of type DbSet of Restaurant since that is what we'd like to store in the database.
 This property will be called Restaurants.

+### Using the Entity Framework Tools

+The Entity Framework can change the schema of the database so that this database can store all information available for a restaurant.
+This is a feature of the Entity Framework known as **migrations**.

+In order to create a migration, we need to use the dotnet commandline interface.
+However, the **dotnet ef** tools is no longer part of the .NET Core SDK.
+So we have to install it separatedly.

+For .NET 6 projetct, run:

+> <samp>dotnet tool install --globaldotnet-ef --version 6.*</samp>

+Then we can use "dotnet-ef" command for the Entity Framework (EF) Core command-line tool.

+Change directory to **OdeToFood.Data** project and run these commands for information about our DBContext (OdeToFoodDbContext):

+> <samp>dotnet-ef dbcontext</samp>

+> <samp>dotnet-ef dbcontext list</samp>

+> <samp>dotnet-ef dbcontext info</samp>

 [Back to top](#top)<br><br>